 5. Holding on to resentment and judgments ruins families, marriages, careers, and other life achievements.

-6. Failure to forgive others can block us from receiving forgiveness for our transgressions.
+6. Failure to forgive others can block one from receiving forgiveness for one’s own transgressions.

 1. Desire.
 One must truly desire to forgive.
 This is essential or forgiveness will not occur.

 2. Intention.
 Intention means focused and ongoing desire.
 Otherwise, desire tends to fade away and be replaced with new desires each day, week or month.